adammerali/dino-mips/README.md

 # dino-mips

-Built this to practice Verilog and learn how MIPS processors work.
-Chrome dino game running on a single-cycle MIPS CPU — the CPU executes MIPS assembly that handles jumping, gravity, collision, and scoring.
-A testbench intercepts memory-mapped I/O and prints ASCII frames to the terminal.
-Simulation only, no FPGA required.
+Made this to practice Verilog and learn how MIPS processors work.

+Chrome dino game running on a single cycle MIPS CPU.
+The CPU executes MIPS assembly that handles jumping, gravity, collision, and scoring.
+A testbench intercepts memory mapped I/O and prints ASCII frames to the terminal.

 ## Run